Balthasar von Dernbach: Witch trials

 After 1602, he ordered witch trials.
 These were presided over by Balthasar Nuss, who had attached himself to the abbot during his exile and now was appointed Zentgraf of Hofbiebe and Malefizmeister.
 These trials resulted in the deaths of approximately 250 people.
-After Balthasar's death in 1606, Nuss was arrested by the new prince-abbott and spent 12 years in prison before being beheaded in 1618.
+After Balthasar's death in 1606, Nuss was arrested by the new prince-abbot, Johann Friedrich von Schwalbach, and spent 12 years in prison before being beheaded in 1618.
 Merga Bien, a woman convicted of witchcraft, was the most famous of the victims in the Fulda witch trials.